wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

-# Migrating from WSO2 EI 6.x to WSO2 EI 7.1
+# Migrating from WSO2 ESB 5.0 to WSO2 EI 7.1

-This guide provides the recommended strategy for migrating from the ESB profile of WSO2 EI 6.x to the Micro Integrator of WSO2 EI 7.1.
+This guide provides the recommended strategy for migrating from WSO2 ESB 5.0 to the Micro Integrator of WSO2 EI 7.1.

 {!setup/pull/PULL-CONTENT-migration-esb-mi.md!}

 ## Migrating to the Micro Integrator